 Since then port companies, some with new-style names like Westgate (New Plymouth), PrimePort (Timaru) or CentrePort (Wellington), have invested heavily in container cranes and other machinery.
 Northland and Marlborough have built terminals in deep water for ships carrying logs.
 While high land-transport costs still keep bulky, low-value cargo captive to nearby ports, container cargo is more flexible.
 The container trade has generated particularly fierce competition between Auckland and Tauranga, between Napier and Wellington, and between the South Island ports of Lyttelton, Timaru and Port Chalmers.

 Tauranga has been the main game changer.
-Over recent decades, it has put the heat on Auckland, luring several shipping lines to its container terminal at Sulphur Point (Mt Maunganui), which had three container cranes in 2004.
-Its inland, or ‘dry’ port, MetroPort, in South Auckland, consolidates cargo for railing to and from Tauranga.
+Over recent decades, it has put the heat on Auckland, luring several shipping lines to its container terminal at Sulphur Point (Mt Maunganui), which had seven container cranes in 2015.
+Its inland or ‘dry’ port, MetroPort, in South Auckland, consolidates cargo for railing to and from Tauranga.
 More recently it acquired PrimePort’s container terminal.